William103/CPU/README.md

 ## Machine Code and Programming
 It is quite difficult to program.
-At the moment I don't have access to my notebook containing how the machine code works, and it is way to complicated to do from memory, but each 15-bit word instruction (all instructions are 1 "byte" to simplify things considerably) is made up of a 3-bit opcode, 1 bit indicating whether the op1 is a register or immediate value,
+At the moment I don't have access to my notebook containing how the machine code works, and it is way too complicated to do from memory, but each 15-bit word instruction (all instructions are 1 "byte" to simplify things considerably) is made up of a 3-bit opcode, 1 bit indicating whether the op1 is a register or immediate value,